 We designed a new digital service to replace and improve the actual paper base one for the Criminal Injury Compensation Authority.

 I started as a software developer at the discovery stage, but I mostly worked on User Research and Design until late in the private Beta stage (July 2016 - April 2018) in collaboration with the User Researchers and a Content Designer.

-I was in charge of the high fidelity prototypes, using the toolkit provided by the Government Digital Service, following closely their guidelines to comply with the Digital by Default policy of the GOV.UK.
+I was in charge of coding the high fidelity prototypes, using the prototype kit provided by the Government Digital Service, following closely their guidelines to comply with the Digital by Default policy of the GOV.UK.

 This was an ongoing project when I left in September 2018.

 This is on hold at the moment.
-I'm a team of one ;-) and would need to do further user research before improving the design at this stage.
+I'm a team of one and need further user research before improving the design.

 Video Games - Knowledge base Wiki

 While working as a Technical Customer Support representative for video games, I re-designed the knowledge base wiki we were using to answer customers either via phone or emails.

 The existing wiki was under-used, not updated and a lot of sources of information were missing or disseminated among colleagues.